-The Bachelor of Arts (B.A.) degree is offered in all undergraduate programs except biochemistry/molecular biology, computational science, hospitality and tourism management, nursing, and social work.
-The B.A. degree requires 64 credits in program courses and appropriate cognate courses, and 64 credits in General Studies and "At-Some-Distance" non-cognate courses for a total of 128 credits.
+The Bachelor of Arts (B.A.) degree requires 64 credits in program courses and appropriate cognate courses, and 64 credits in General Studies and "At-Some-Distance" non-cognate courses for a total of 128 credits.
 The Bachelor of Arts in Teacher Education is offered only as a second bachelor's degree.